Skip to main content

 Common Issues

-Check that your selected phone number is active and properly configured in Telephony → Numbers.
+Check that your selected phone number is active and properly configured in Telephony → Phone Numbers.

 Try calling from a different location or device.